exasol/virtual-schemas/doc/dialects/athena.md

 Please refer to the [documentation on configuring JDBC connections to Athena](https://docs.aws.amazon.com/athena/latest/ug/connect-with-jdbc.html) for details.

 IMPORTANT: The latest Athena driver requires to **Disable Security Manager**.
 It is necessary because JDBC driver requires Java permissions which we do not grant by default.
-Please keep in mind that it's not safe to disable the security manager.

 ## Uploading the JDBC Driver to EXAOperation